Background pattern

 If you are unsure of what to do, consult your doctor or pharmacist.

-If you interrupt the treatment with moxifloxacino cinfa
+If you stop taking moxifloxacino cinfa

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Themost serious side effectsobserved during treatment with moxifloxacino are listed below:
+The most serious side effectsobserved during treatment with moxifloxacino are listed below:

 If you notice